 Eye Mode - This setting selects the eye mode.
 The default is 1, which is delayed.
-In delayed mode the eyes will watch for a ball up to 1⁄2 second after the trigger is pulled.
-After 1⁄2 second the marker will fire whether or not a ball is in the breech.
+In delayed mode the eyes will watch for a ball up to $\frac{1}{2}$ second after the trigger is pulled.
+After $\frac{1}{2}$ second the marker will fire whether or not a ball is in the breech.
 If set to 2, the eye mode is forced.
 In forced mode the marker will not fire unless a ball is present in the breech or a force shot is utilized.
-The user can fire a force shot by holding down the trigger for 1⁄2 second.
+The user can fire a force shot by holding down the trigger for $\frac{1}{2}$ second.

-Fire Mode - Included are three different fire modes (default is 1):
+Fire Mode - Included are 5 different fire modes (default is 1):

 - 1. Semi-automatic, unlimited rate of fire

 - 2. Semi-automatic, adjustable rate of fire

 - 3. PSP ramping, adjustable rate of fire

+- 4. PSP burst, adjustable rate of fire

+- 5. NXL full automatic, adjustable rate of fire